Ir para Conteúdo principal

 • Multichannel communication

-Aims to improve electronic communication practices in justice, within judicial cases, through the implementation of key legal concepts for using the electronic identification and trust services for electronic transactions in the internal market.
+It aims at improving practices in electronic communications in justice, in the context of judicial proceedings, namely by implementing a general legal framework for the usage of electronic identification and trust services for electronic transactions in the internal market (E-Idas Regulation).

 • Ibero-American Portal for e-Justice

-Under the Conference of Ministers of Justice of the Ibero-American countries (COMJIB), the IGFEJ is undertaking the review of the Ibero-American Portal for e-Justice, set up to facilitate the exchange of information and to support online services between Ibero-American states, with the development of new functionalities, which facilitate the foster of different areas in the COMJIB and the integration of information between operators (interoperability and consultation working group), until it enters into production.
+In the context of the Conference of Ministers of Justice of Ibero-American Countries (COMJIB), IGFEJ, IP continues the revision of the Ibero-American Portal for e-Justice (PIAGE.org).
+This portal is conceived to facilitate the exchange of information and support online services and functionalities between Ibero-American states, with the development of new functionalities, facilitating the dynamics of COMJIB themes and integration of information between operators (Interoperability and Consultation Working Group), until it goes into production.